RIPE-NCC/rpki-validator/rpki-validator-service/README.txt

 Using the service
 =================
 Browse to http://localhost:8082/certification-validator/
-To verify a ROA, stored on your local filesystem, press the Choose File button and select the ROA.
-Press validate! to validate the ROA.
+To verify a ROA, stored on your local file system, press the Choose File button and select the ROA.
+Press 'Validate!' to validate the ROA.

 Known Bugs and Limitations
 --------------------------